c1uc/2025_Spring_Edge-AI-Lab4/README.md

 2. Open the `android` folder in Android Studio (Version 2023.1.1 or newer)

-3. Build &rarr; Generate Signed App Bundle or APK...
+3. In Android Studio: Build &rarr; Generate Signed App Bundle or APK...

 You may want to check this link if you need further modification: